Chesapeake Affair: Capture

-Locke had arranged for John C. Braine and sixteen Confederate sympathizers from Nova Scotia and New Brunswick to board the Chesapeake as normal passengers in New York.
+John Ring and James Trecartin, also of Carleton County, testified they were at the meeting with Watters, McKinney and Seely and also saw Braine producing the letter of marque from Jefferson Davis authorizing them to capture US merchant ships.

 While en route to Maine, on the night of 7 December, just off the coast of Cape Cod, Braine and his men seized control of the vessel.
 The crew resisted; in the exchange of gunfire that took place, the ship's second engineer was killed, and three crewmen were wounded.
 After seizing the vessel, Locke took command at Grand Manan Island.

 Neutrality regulations forbade the bringing of prizes into British waters.
 Locke sailed Chesapeake to Saint John, New Brunswick, as planned but was unable to load coal for the voyage south.
 He next took Chesapeake to Nova Scotia.
 Chesapeake stopped at Shelburne (10 December) and at Conquerall Bank, Nova Scotia, on the LaHave River (14 December), where they loaded some coal.
 During the next two days, they sold some of the stolen cargo for supplies.

 In the meantime, two Union warships were closing in: the fast side-wheeler USS Malvern, moving south from Halifax, and the USS Dacotah, coming north from Shelburne.

 Chesapeake was nearly caught by Malvern on the LaHave River.
 Under the cover of night, Chesapeake turned all lights out and slipped behind Spectacle Island and out on the LaHave without being detected.
 Chesapeake again avoided capture at Lunenburg and traveled on to Halifax.
 The vessel moved through Mahone Bay.
 At St. Margarets Bay, some crew left the ship.
 By 16 December, the ship arrived at Mud Cove harbour at Sambro.
 Once there Locke went to Halifax overland.
 There he arranged for a schooner come to Sambro with coal.
 While Chesapeake was being loaded with coal, Malvern and Dacotah arrived.